carlonelong/mesos-dynamic-resource-estimator/README.md

 # mesos-dynamic-resource-estimator
-A dynamic resource estimator for Mesos, which adjusts oversubscription depends on CPU load.
+A dynamic resource estimator for Mesos, which calculates oversubscription depending on CPU load.